Glossary of common clinical trial terms

 Each clinical trial has a primary purpose – the main reason it’s being done.

-Clinical trials may be paid for (sponsored) by different people or organizations, such as:
+Clinical trials may be paid for (sponsoredSponsorA company, group, or organization that plans or pays for a study) by different people or organizations, such as:

 Clinical trials may take place in: